-Some clubs prepare a budget for the year.
-A budget is a written plan for raising and spending money for a set period of time, usually one year.
+4-H clubs need to prepare a budget annually.
+A budget is a

+written plan for raising and spending money for the year.
 When a budget is established it must be approved by the members of the club.
 It's not necessary to seek approval for payment of individual items already listed in the budget.
-If a club doesn't have a budget or items arise that are not part of the budget, each item needs to be presented to the members for approval before payment.
+If items arise that are not part of the budget, each item needs to be presented to the members for approval before payment.
 This accomplishes two things.
 First, all expenditures of the club funds are made with the full approval of the club.
 Second, this is a great way for the club members to learn how money flows into and out of an organization.